sethbehar/Seth-Behar-Website/README.md

 ## Project Structure
 The project structure is organized as follows:

-- `src`: This directory contains the source code of the project.
   - `components`: This directory contains React components used in the project.
     - `ParticleComponent.js`: A component that renders particle effects in the background.
     - `CloudComponent.js`: A component that displays a cloud-like visualization for skills.